6 Tips to Beat Lower Back Pain

 - Release Endorphins – Take a moment to release the naturally occurring endorphins in your body through exercise, meditation, and massage therapy.
 These endorphins help to block pain signals from registering with your brain.
 Endorphins can also help to alleviate anxiety, stress, and depression, which are associated with chronic back pain.

 - Chiropractor – Visiting a chiropractic specialist that can start a treatment process is a great path to take if you are experiencing chronic lower back pain.
 The Chiropractic Health Center of Bristol is an excellent choice, if you live in central Connecticut.
 Dr. David M. Spitz has been helping patients with low back pain since 1982.
-He will work with you to develop the best course of action to heal the pains you are experiencing.
-He practices proper spinal alignment through manual manipulation and specific exercises.
+Although Dr. Spitz is not taking new patients at this time, Dr Baldrich, the new Clinic Director of the Chiropractic Center will work with you to develop the best course of action to heal the pains you are experiencing.
+She practices proper spinal alignment through manual manipulation and specific exercises.

 - Sleep – Usually you hear about sleep as a way to improve your health and that is also true for improving back pain.
 Inadequate sleep can make your back pain worse.
 Of course, lower back pain can also be the reason for poor sleep.
 Breaking this vicious cycle is what needs to occur to get some rest and a relaxed back.

 - Hot/Cold – Alternating hot and cold temperatures is a way to get relief for your back.
 The cold is wonderful for reduction of inflammation that may occur during lower back pain events.
 It also acts as an anesthetic because it slows down nerve impulses that are responsible for muscle contractions that cause pain.
 The heat is helpful for loosening of tight muscles and joints.
 It stimulates blood flow and inhibits pain signals from being sent to the brain.